cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 from the literature.

-* The Prio system {{CGB17}} allows for the privacy-preserving computation of a variety aggregate statistics.
-The basic idea underlying Prio is fairly
+* The Prio system {{CGB17}} allows for the privacy-preserving computation of a variety of aggregate statistics, combining additive secret sharing as described above with a mechanism for checking the validity of each measurement.
+In
-  simple:

-  1. Each client shards its measurement into a sequence of additive shares and distributes the shares among the aggregation servers.
-  1. Next, each server adds up its shares locally, resulting in an additive share of the aggregate.
-  1. Finally, the aggregation servers send their aggregate shares to the data collector, who combines them to obtain the aggregate result.

-  The difficult part of this system is ensuring that the servers hold shares of a valid, aggregatable value, e.g., the measurement is an integer in a specific range.
-Thus Prio specifies a multi-party protocol for accomplishing this task.

-  In {{prio3}} we describe Prio3, a VDAF that follows the same overall framework as the original Prio protocol, but incorporates techniques introduced in
+  {{prio3}} we specify Prio3, a VDAF that follows the same overall framework as the original Prio protocol, but incorporates techniques introduced in
   {{BBCGGI19}} that result in significant performance gains.

-* More recently, Boneh et al. {{BBCGGI21}} described a protocol called Poplar for solving the `t`-heavy-hitters problem in a privacy-preserving manner.
-Here each client holds a bit-string of length `n`, and the goal of the aggregation servers is to compute the set of strings that occur at least `t` times.
-The core primitive used in their protocol is a specialized Distributed Point Function (DPF) {{GI14}} that allows the servers to "query" their DPF shares on any bit-string of length shorter than or equal to `n`.
-As a result of this query, each of the servers has an additive share of a bit indicating whether the string is a prefix of the client's string.
-The protocol also specifies a multi-party computation for verifying that at most one string among a set of candidates is a prefix of the client's string.
+* The Poplar protocol {{BBCGGI21}} solves the heavy-hitters problem in a privacy-preserving manner.
+Here each client holds a bit-string, and the goal of the aggregation servers is to compute the set of strings that occur at least `t` times for some threshold `t`.
+The core primitive in their protocol is a secret sharing of a point function {{GI14}} (`g` in the notation above) that allows the servers to privately count how many of the clients' strings begin with a given prefix (`agg_param` in the notation above).
+In {{poplar1}}

-  In {{poplar1}} we describe a VDAF called Poplar1 that implements this functionality.
+  we specify a VDAF called Poplar1 that implements this functionality.

-Finally, perhaps the most complex aspect of schemes like Prio3 and Poplar1 is the process by which the client-generated measurements are prepared for aggregation.
-Because these constructions are based on secret sharing, the servers will be required to exchange some amount of information in order to verify the measurement is valid and can be aggregated.
-Depending on the construction, this process may require multiple round trips over the network.

-There are applications in which this verification step may not be necessary, e.g., when the client's software is run a trusted execution environment.
-To support these applications, this document also defines Distributed Aggregation Functions (DAFs) as a simpler class of protocols that aim to provide the same privacy guarantee as VDAFs but fall short of being verifiable.

-> OPEN ISSUE Decide if we should give one or two example DAFs.
-There are natural
-> variants of Prio3 and Poplar1 that might be worth describing.

-The remainder of this document is organized as follows: {{overview}} gives a brief overview of DAFs and VDAFs; {{daf}} defines the syntax for DAFs; {{vdaf}}
+The remainder of this document is organized as follows: {{conventions}} lists definitions and conventions used for specification; {{overview}} gives a brief overview of DAFs and VDAFs, the parties involved in the computation, and the requirements for non-collusion; {{daf}} defines the syntax for DAFs; {{vdaf}}
 defines the syntax for VDAFs; {{prelim}} defines various functionalities that are common to our constructions; {{prio3}} describes the Prio3 construction;
-{{poplar1}} describes the Poplar1 construction; and {{security}} enumerates the security considerations for VDAFs.
+{{poplar1}} describes the Poplar1 construction; and {{security}} enumerates the security considerations for DAFs and VDAFs.

 ## Change Log

+(RFC EDITOR: Remove this section.)

 (\*) Indicates a change that breaks wire compatibility with the previous draft.